firfircelik/awesome-agflow/README.md

 ### PostgreSQL
 - [The Internals of PostgreSQL](http://www.interdb.jp/pg/index.html)
 - [PostgreSQL Exercises](https://pgexercises.com/)
-- [Don't do this](https://wiki.postgresql.org/wiki/Don't_Do_This) A collection of MUST NOTs for PostgresSQL development
+- [Don't do this](https://wiki.postgresql.org/wiki/Don't_Do_This): A collection of MUST NOTs for PostgresSQL development

 ## Other
+- [Hacker Laws](https://github.com/dwmkerr/hacker-laws): Laws, Theories, Principles and Patterns that developers will find useful.

 ### Design
 - [Data Oriented Design](https://github.com/dbartolini/data-oriented-design)